What’s the Best Camera Sling Bag for Street Photographers?

 No bag is perfect, so let’s talk cons:

 • Size: If you’re an ultra-minimalist, the 10L might feel a bit large.
-You might prefer something smaller like the Hex Ranger Mini DSLR Sling (some of those words may be in the wrong order) I mentioned if you’re just carrying a tiny camera.
+You might prefer something smaller, like that Hex Ranger Mini DSLR Sling I mentioned (some of those words may be in the wrong order).

 • Non-removable dividers: The dividers don’t come out.
-This isn’t a dealbreaker for me—they move out of the way easily.
-But if you love full velcro flexibility, it might feel limiting.
-That said, velcro can wear out, and it has for me on other bags, so I’m on the fence about this being a true con.
+This isn’t a dealbreaker for me because they move out of the way quite easily.
+But if you love full velcro removability, it might feel limiting or clumsy.
+That said, velcro will wear out, and it has for me on other bags, so I’m on the fence about this being a true con.
 I think Bellroy’s design choice will hold up better in the long run.

 • Plastic strap fasteners: Some folks have reported issues with these.
 I haven’t had any problems so far, but I’ll admit they feel a bit flimsy.
 It’s something to keep an eye on.